 Yet, despite these positive indicators, there is a feeling that not everyone is benefiting equally from the recent economic expansion.
-And, among those feeling somewhat left behind are our kids, many of whom are struggling with high levels of student debt, limited job prospects and unrealistic life expectations, fueled by a social media infrastructure gone crazy.
+And, among those feeling somewhat left behind are our kids, many of whom are struggling with limited job prospects and unrealistic life expectations, fueled by a social media infrastructure gone crazy.

 So, perhaps it’s no surprise that, despite the economic boom, 23% of Millennials still live with their parents.
 That’s according to a 2018 study by Zillow, an online real estate database company.